lucaardito/lucaardito.github.io/readme.md

 My current research interests are mobile development and testing, green software, new programming language analysis, and empirical software engineering methodologies.

-I am an associate editor of IEEE Access since November 2019, and I am the Young Professional representative for the IEEE Italy section since February 2020.

 # Publications

 My updated publication list is available <a href="https://softeng.polito.it/publications/?people=023270"> here </a>